qwook/kafka-ts/README.md

 Another entry point is `index.ts`.

 This consumer is developed with Hot-Module-Reloading at the core.
 This means most changes will not need a complete restart of the consumer.
+There may be some errors when HMR restarts the consumer engine, as any fetches are intercepted mid-flight and rejected.